emerge-lang/compiler/roadmap.md

        `Error : Throwable` for unrecoverable errors. `Error` cannot be `catch`ed
     4. `Exception`s are checked - must be declared on the signature.
 Errors can be omitted.
 This removes the need for a `nothrow` modifier
+       * to still allow optimizations: tag intrinsic impls and all external(C) functions with LLVM nounwind. external(C) functions not being able to throw likely needs to be considered in the FE as well, depending on whether the FE will care about landingpads
     5. try+catch+finally
 27. add instance-of and cast operations
 28. Index operator `obj[index]` to `operator fun get(index)` and `operator fun set(index)`